I hardly need detail the uses of braids! Whether want to braid long

 If

-you are wearing braid cases, or just want to tie off your braids
+you are wearing medieval braid cases, or just want to tie off your braids

 without